 - 1. Detainees with physical disabilities or handicaps that require hospitalization, or the immediate attention of a qualified health professional, shall not be accepted at any holding facility but rather conveyed to DRH; - 2.
 Once the detainee is treated at DRH and is medically cleared to be transferred to a holding facility, the DRH police detail shall contact the OIC of the desk at the holding facility that the detainee is to be housed; - 3.
 If the detainee requires the assistance of a wheelchair, he or she shall be conveyed to the 5th Precinct if the arrest occurred on the east side or the 6th Precinct if the arrest occurred on the west side; - 4.
-If the 5th Precinct or the 6th Precinct are at capacity, the detainee shall be conveyed to the 11th Precinct if the arrest occurred on the east side and the 12th Precinct if the arrest occurred on the west side; - If the detainee was arrested with and requires the assistance of a walking aid (e.g., walker, cane, crutches), all holding facilities shall provide the appropriate accommodations by making the aid available to the detainee as needed; - 6.
-All detainees that are either deaf or hearing impaired and require the services of a Telecommunications Device for the Deaf (TDD) shall be conveyed to the 5th Precinct, if the arrest occurred on the east side or the 6th Precinct, if the arrest occurred on the west side.
-If either of those precincts are at capacity, the arresting officer of a deaf detainee should contact the Communications Operations Section for guidance; - 7.
+If the 5th Precinct or the 6th Precinct are at capacity, the detainee shall be conveyed to the 11th Precinct if the arrest occurred on the east side and the 12th Precinct if the arrest occurred on the west side; - 5.
+If the detainee was arrested with and requires the assistance of a walking aid (e.g., walker, cane, crutches), all holding facilities shall provide the appropriate accommodations by making the aid available to the detainee as needed; - 6.
+All detainees that are either deaf or hearing impaired and require the services of a Telecommunications officer of a deaf detainee should contact the Communications Operations Section for guidance; - 7.
 The OIC of the desk shall make every effort to expedite either the detainee's arraignment, release pending the issuance of a non-custody warrant, discharge, or release on bond, if appropriate.